erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 a deliberate choice to use the simplest possible design for my Error types: just strings[^1].
 <Why was this simple and why was it mediocre?
 (Is this a repetition of above and is that wrong?)>
 Why?
 One, I did not know enough Rust to make good judgements on how more complex design choices might shape my productivity and code.
-Two, with so much Rust to learn, I made a choice that I didn't have time to do a lot of reading about different error handling strategies: lacking experience would make my judgements on the strategies untrustworthy and I would gain more knowledge focusing on filling in other gaps in my Rust knowledge.
+Two, my time and energy are finite and should be allocated with towards maximizing the results, I made a choice that I didn't have time to do a lot of reading about different error handling strategies: lacking experience would make my judgements on the strategies untrustworthy and I would gain more knowledge focusing on filling in other gaps in my Rust knowledge.